unaschneck/pydar/README.md

 CORADR_0048 (T4) did not have SAR data, only scatterometry and radiometery because of telemetry reasons in the handbook

-CORADR_0186 (T52) only have rad and compressed scatterometry
+CORADR_0186 (T52) only have radiometry and compressed scatterometry

-CORADR_189 (T53) only has rad and compressed scatterometry because of what appears to be a downlink problem
+CORADR_0189 (T53) only has radiometry and compressed scatterometry because of what appears to be a downlink problem

 CORADR_0209 (T63) only has scatterometry and radiometry